 🩸 Bleeding

-- Heavy bleeding is expected at first.
+- Bleeding like a heavy day of a period is expected at first.

 - Spotting may last 1–2 weeks.